 Instructions

-- In a large pot add 3 tablespoon of olive oil and bring to medium heat.
+- In a large pot add olive oil and bring to medium heat.
 Add carrots, onions, and celery.
 Stir well and saute for 8 minutes until vegetables are soft season with salt and pepper.
 Once the vegetables have become soft, add the garlic and saute for 1 minute.
 Then add tomato paste and stir until incorporated.
 Allow the vegetables to sit for 3 minutes.

 - Add the crushed tomatoes and bring them to a boil.
 Then add the chicken broth and bring it to a boil again.
 Stir in the zucchini, green beans, kidney beans, basil, bay leaves, salt, pepper, and oregano.
 Bring the soup to a simmer and cover leaving a small gap for air to escape and simmer for 30 minutes.